bennetthub500/personal/_portfolio/pressrelHomestead.md

 Journalistic press release explaining a complex public topic, a traffic initiative that created safe routes for students to walk and bike to school

+**Client context:**  Written for Santa Clara County Supervisor Joe Simitian, addressing cities with over 100,000 in population, inside of a district with over 2 million in population.

-Written for Santa Clara County Supervisor Joe Simitian in the style of a newspaper story, 860 words.
-This style enables easy cut and paste re-use by journalists or editors at budget-strapped local publications.
+**Process for this document:**  Written in the style of a newspaper story, 860 words.
+I consulted with SME team members and Supervisor Simitian before drafting; I also handled media distribution.

-**Challenge:**  To explain the effects of a traffic regulation, and describe the dry network of relationships of the relevant entities and the project’s obstacles.
+**Audience and problems to solve:** The goal was to enable easy cut and paste re-use by journalists or editors at local publications, and to explain to citizens a specific new traffic regulation addressing an onging safety problem.
+The network of relationships of the relevant government and non-government entities and the project’s obstacles are complex and also required explanation.

-**Simitian Proposes Safe Routes To School On Homestead Road Corridor**
+## Simitian Proposes Safe Routes To School On Homestead Road Corridor**

 San Jose - The Santa Clara County Board of Supervisors will consider a proposal by Board President Joe Simitian to expand the Safe Routes to School program on the Homestead Road corridor, which serves students in Los Altos, Cupertino, and Sunnyvale.